fcelda/nsec5-draft/nsec5.md

 The Key Tag field contains the key tag value of the NSEC5KEY RR that validates the NSEC5 RR, in network byte order.
-The value is computed from the NSEC5KEY RDATA using the same algorithm, which is used to compute key tag values for DNSKEY RRs.
-The algorithm is defined in
+The value is computed from the NSEC5KEY RDATA using the same algorithm used to compute key tag values for DNSKEY RRs.
+This algorithm is defined in
 {{RFC4034}}.

 The Flags field is a single octet.
 The meaning of individual bits of